fniessink/toisto/README.md

 With uv you can install tools developed in Python, such as Toisto.
 Advantage of uv is that it also installs Python, if needed.

-On **Linux**, you must have an mp3 player installed so Toisto can speak.
+On **Linux** and **Windows**, you must have an mp3 player installed so Toisto can speak.
 By default, Toisto expects `mpg123` to be available.
 If you want to use a different mp3 player, you can configure Toisto to do so, see [configure a different mp3 player](docs/userguide.md#Configure-a-different-mp3-player) below.

 On **macOS**, Toisto works best in a more modern terminal than the default macOS terminal.
 We test with [iTerm2](https://iterm2.com).
 Toisto should work mostly fine with the default macOS terminal app though, so installing iTerm2 or another terminal is optional.